 - And even with these cuts, there are still too many lawyers in the United States.
 In 2018, there was one lawyer for every 244 Americans (as a comparison, in the US, the ratio of doctors to patients is one doctor for every 400 patients.)

 If you're ready now to move forward out of the law, we're ready to help.
-The most straightforward and most enlightening next step is for you to sign up for our free, no-obligation video mini-class.
+The most straightforward and most enlightening next step is for you to gain access to our new Leave Law Behind Resources page, which includes our free, no-obligation video mini-class.
 Enter your name and email below to get started!

 What can you do with a law degree?